brammmieee/DWARL/README.md

 ## Installation and Setup

 The package can be installed locally with Python packages in a virtual environment (venv) or containerized.
-For training on a remote desktop, it is recommended to use the local installation due to issues with X11 forwarding in containerized installations.
+For training on a remote desktop.
+The local install is created purely for running the training setup remotely i.c.w. with a remote desktop service, it's therefore recommended to use the containerized version on your local machine for a more foolproof setup procedure.

-### Local Installation (Recommended)
+### Local Installation (Recommended for Remote Systems)

 To install the package locally, follow these steps: